pushkar100/notes-react/advanced-react-patterns-pre-hooks.md

 Use compound components where the child components don't need much control.
 Use render props when you need fine grained control over what gets passed to your child component

-## Pattern 6: Prop collections and getters with render props
+## Prop collections and getters with render props

 Sometimes with render props, we might want to supply a collection of props rather than defining them individually.
 This helps keep code DRY and increases usability